-We have reduced Japanese restrictions on imported cherries and apples, adding \$50 million of export sales to growers in the Intermountain region and Northwest.

-We have reduced Canadian export subsidies on dairy products which have helped my state expand cheese and powdered milk sales.
-Canadian cheese exports have been reduced in half ports have been reduced in half.

-I personally intervened with the Korean Government to alter its unfair shelf-life standards for agricultural imports.
+- We have reduced Japanese restrictions on imported cherries and apples, adding \$50 million of export sales to growers in the Intermountain region and Northwest. - We have reduced Canadian export subsidies on dairy products which have helped my state expand cheese and powdered milk sales.
+Canadian cheese exports have been reduced in half. - I personally intervened with the Korean Government to alter its unfair shelf-life standards for agricultural imports.
 When they dragged their feet, we took them to court-or so to speak.
-The result was a WTO decision facilitating the flow of meat and other products, including pork exports from my state.

-• In the Philippines, we gained significant market access for pork as well as poul-

-We prevailed in improving market access for pharmaceuticals in Pakistan, and for better patent protection of pharmaceuticals by India consistent with its WTO obligations.
+The result was a WTO decision facilitating the flow of meat and other producte, including pork exports from my state. - In the Philippines, we gained significant market access for pork as well as poultry. - We prevailed in improving market access for pharmaceuticals in Pakistan, and for better patent protection of pharmaceuticals by India consistent with its WTO obligations.